 Department of Transport and Main Roads

-As Director-General, Neil leads the Department of Transport and Main Roads, which has an Operating Budget of $4.073 billion, Capital Budget of $4.915 billion and managed Assets worth $52.546 billion.
+As Director-General, Neil leads the Department of Transport and Main Roads (TMR), with an annual budget of almost $10 billion, including capital expenditure of $3.5 billion and managed assets worth in excess of $80 billion.

-Neil joined the Queensland Public Sector in March 2011 as CEO of TransLink where he was responsible for leadership of the public transport network across Queensland.
-In this role Neil was accountable for an annual budget of more than $1.5 billion and partnerships with TransLink's 19 service delivery partners.
+Neil joined the Queensland Public Service in March 2012 as Chief Executive Officer (CEO) of TransLink where he was responsible for the public transport network across Queensland.
+He was appointed Director-General of TMR in March 2013.